carpentries-incubator/python-text-analysis/_episodes/09-wordEmbed_train-word2vec.md

 > > {: .output}
 > >
 > >
-> > #### Discuss Exercise Result
-> > When using Word2Vec to reveal items from a category, you risk missing items that are rarely mentioned.
+> > **Discuss Exercise Result**: When using Word2Vec to reveal items from a category, you risk missing items that are rarely mentioned.
 This is true even when we use the Skip-gram training method, which has been found to have better performance on rarer words.
 For this reason, it's sometimes better to save this task for larger text corpuses.
 In a later lesson, we will explore how large language models (LLMs) can yield better performance on Named Entity Recognition related tasks.
 > >
 > {:.solution}
 {:.challenge}

-#### Exercise: Categorical Search Applications
+> ## Entity Recognition Applications
+>
-How else might you exploit this kind of analysis?
+> How else might you exploit this kind of analysis in your research?
 Share your ideas with the group.

+> > ## Solution
+> >
-* **Example**: Train a model on newspaper articles from the 19th century, and collect a list of foods (the topic chosen) referenced throughout the corpus.
-Do the same for 20th century newspaper articles and compare.
+> > **Example**: Train a model on newspaper articles from the 19th century, and collect a list of foods (the topic chosen) referenced throughout the corpus.
+Do the same for 20th century newspaper articles and compare to see how popular foods have changed over time.
+> {:.solution}
+{:.challenge}

 ### Other word embedding models